mahannae/mahannaeFinal/README.md

 [Link to County Basemap data source](https://www.census.gov/geographies/mapping-files/time-series/geo/cartographic-boundary.html)

 ### Purpose

 <p> The purpose behind the creation of this map was to help visualize the density of EV's in the state of Washington.
-This visualization helps to see how the density is spread across the state through the hexgrid. </p>
+This visualization to show the density across the state is through a hexgrid. </p>

 ### Mapmaking Process

 <p> The map making process begins with importing the two datasets into QGIS.
 For this map the CRS is NAD27 / Washington North- EPSG 32048.
 The county basemap is added as a vector layer.
 The EV Dataset is added as a deliminated text layer.

 ![Base Layers](/Graphics/Rawdatalayers.PNG)

-*Base Layers Inserted*
+*Intial Projection*

 Next both layers are filtered to the state of Washington.
 This will make the county map just show the State of Washington.
 For the EV dataset this will remove any vehicles that are still currently registered from Washington but are not currently located within the state.
 The original dataset has 150,482 vehicles.
 After filtering there are 150,141 vehicles mapped.